-Q. Dress Codes
+Q. Dress Codes (Face to face and virtual)

 1. Dress Code for Classroom - Students are expected to attend class dressed neatly and well groomed.
 Clothing should be clean and in good repair.
 For safety reasons, students are expected to be clean-shaven without facial hair.
 All students are expected to wear appropriate undergarments.
 Caps and sunglasses (unless accompanied by a doctor's note) should be removed in the classroom.
 The following are examples of dress items considered inappropriate and a student so attired will be asked to leave the classroom: